2014 CONCACAF Women's Championship: Knockout stage

 In the knockout stage, if a match is level at the end of normal playing time, extra time is played (two periods of 15 minutes each) and followed, if necessary, by penalty shoot-out to determine the winner.

 The top three teams qualified directly to the 2015 FIFA Women's World Cup.
 The fourth placed team advanced to a play-off against the third placed team of the 2014 Copa América Femenina.

 Bracket

 Semifinals

-Winners qualified for the 2015 Women's World Cup.
+Winners qualified for the 2015 FIFA Women's World Cup.

 Third place match

-Winner qualified for the 2015 Women's World Cup.
+Winner qualified for the 2015 FIFA Women's World Cup.
 Loser entered CONMEBOL–CONCACAF play-off.

 Final

 Awards

 The following awards were given at the conclusion of the tournament.